Delayed acceptance ABC-SMC: Conclusions

 \section{Conclusions}

-In this paper we introduced DA-ABC-SMC as a means for reducing the computational cost of ABC-SMC in the case of an expensive simulator, through using a DA-ABC-MCMC move, in which a cheap simulator is used to ``screen'' the candidate values of proposed parameters so that less effort needs to be used running the expensive simulator.
+In this paper we introduced DA-ABC-SMC as a~means for reducing the computational cost of ABC-SMC in the case of an expensive simulator, through using a~DA-ABC-MCMC move, in which a~cheap simulator is used to ``screen'' the candidate values of proposed parameters so that less effort needs to be used running the expensive simulator.
 This cheap simulator may be completely independent of the expensive simulator, but preferably the expensive simulator may be conditioned on the output of the cheap simulator.
-The tolerance for the cheap simulator is chosen adaptively with DA-ABC-SMC, giving an algorithm that only has three tuning parameters that are relatively easy to choose.
+The tolerance for the cheap simulator is chosen adaptively with DA-ABC-SMC, giving an algorithm that only has three relatively easy to choose tuning parameters.
 The key factor in the performance of the algorithm is the DA proposal, i.e. the distribution of the particles that pass the first stage of DA.
-For this proposal to be useful, the cheap simulator needs to produce a posterior that is centred around the same values as the expensive simulator, and the total number of particles $N$ in the DA-ABC-SMC needs to be chosen appropriately.
-The empirical results suggest that the method is relatively robust to the choice of $N$, and that the DA proposal has the important property that it changes in an appropriate way as the SMC algorithm progresses, so that it ``tracks'' the ABC posterior at each step to some extent.
-This latter property suggests that DA-ABC-SMC may often be preferable to a method that simply uses the cheap simulator as means to construct, say, a non-adaptively designed importance sampling distribution.
+For this proposal to be useful, the cheap simulator needs to produce a posterior centred around the same values as the expensive simulator, and the total number of particles $N$ in the DA-ABC-SMC needs to be chosen appropriately.
+The empirical results suggest that there is a trade-off in choosing the size of $N$: large values result in the largest computational saving, but can produce a DA proposal that is too concentrated which can result in a poor sample from the posterior.
+For smaller values of $N$ the DA proposal is usually more suitable, and can result in computational savings compared to ABC-SMC.

 Section \ref{sec:Application-to-stochastic} illustrates that DA-ABC-SMC shows promise for using ABC for inference in ODE or SDE models, where a numerical method is used to simulate from the model.
-Section \ref{sec:Application-to-Ising} revisits the idea of using ABC for inference in latent Markov random field models, and suggests that in some cases this approach may be preferable to ``exact'' methods such as particle MCMC.
+Section \ref{sec:Application-to-Ising} revisits the idea of using ABC for inference in latent Markov random field models, and suggests an approach that in some cases reduces the computational cost of ABC-SMC by using short runs of MCMC to simulate from the model.
+Future work might extend the approach to ABC methods that do not use an indicator kernel, use the adaptive tuning of the first stage of DA outside of the ABC context (along with an investigation of any bias this adaptation may introduce), or aim to improve the automation of the design of the DA proposal, which is often too concentrated.